uamaan5/ATMmachine/README.md

 ```bash
 java -version
 ```
+## Procedure to setup snd run the program

 1. Clone or Download the Project
 If you haven't already, download or clone the repository to your local machine: